-• Take once daily by mouth, consistently with or without food.
-Take the initial dose as soon as possible after transplantation and 4 hours after CsA (2, 7.1).
-Adjust the Rapamune maintenance dose to achieve sirolimus trough concentrations within the targetrange (2.3).
+- Administer once daily by mouth, consistently with or without food (2). - Administer the initial dose as soon as possible after transplantation and 4 hours after CsA (2.1, 7.1). - Adjust the Rapamune maintenance dose to achieve sirolimus trough concentrations within the target-range (2.5). - Hepatic impairment: Reduce maintenance dose in patients with hepatic impairment (2.7, 8.6, 12.3).

-Patients at low- to moderate-immunologic risk
+In renal transplant patients at low-to moderate-immunologic risk:

-- Rapamune and Cyclosporine Combination Therapy: One loading dose of 6 mg on day 1, followed by daily maintenance doses of 2 mg (2.1). - Rapamune Following Cyclosporine Withdrawal: 2-4 months posttransplantation, withdraw CsA over 4-8 weeks (2.2).
+- Rapamune and CsA Combination Therapy: One loading dose of 6 mg on day 1, followed by daily maintenance doses of 2 mg (2.2). - Rapamune Following CsA Withdrawal: 2-4 months post-transplantation, withdraw CsA over 4-8 weeks (2.2).

-Patients at high-immunologic risk
+In renal transplant patients at high-immunologic risk:

-Rapamune and Cyclosporine Combination Therapy (for the first 12 months post-transplantation): One loading dose of up to 15 mg on day 1, followed by daily maintenance doses of 5 mg (2.2).
+• Rapamune and CsA Combination Therapy (for the first 12 months post-transplantation): One loading dose of up to 15 mg on day 1, followed by daily maintenance doses of 5 mg (2.3).